The Skin We’re In – Eczema

 One of the most powerful tools we can use to influence our health is the food we eat.
 Food can provide nourishment and energy for the body, but it can also cause irritation and sensitivity reactions.
 When a sensitivity to a food is present it can appear symptomatically in many ways and can aggravate other conditions that may be occurring.

-- Based on Chinese Medicine dandelion root tea (helps to improve the function of the vital organs and remove toxins from the body), and golden seal root tea (helps to reduce inflammation in the body) are helpful when steeped and taken internally.
+- Based on Chinese Medicine, dandelion root tea (helps to improve the function of the vital organs and remove toxins from the body.
+Golden seal root tea helps to reduce inflammation in the body and is helpful when steeped and taken internally.

 - Raw potato is another amazing food for the skin when applied topically.
 Simply wash and grate a medium sized raw potato and apply directly onto affected skin.
 Wrap gauze or a towel around the area to hold potato against the skin.
 Potato juice can also be used to wash the area.
 Don’t rinse with water.
 Simply allow the area to dry after the application of the juice.

-To create an individualized treatment plan for yourself incorporating nutritional guidance and natural supplementation please set up an appointment with Dr. Jennifer Kaster, ND at Balance Point Health Centre, Oakville Ontario.
+To create an individualized treatment plan please set up an appointment with Dr. Jennifer Kaster, ND at Balance Point Health Centre, Oakville Ontario.
 1-289-291-0254